Your Warehouse Crew Hunts for a Specific Configured Order Because Every Desk Looks Like the Last One

 Exactly what you get

 A warehouse system that matches how your Grand Rapids operation actually stages goods: project-based staging and picking so a configured order ships complete, or lot, expiry, and FEFO picking for food and beverage distribution, with scan verification to stop wrong-project and wrong-lot errors.
-It syncs in real time with your ERP, inventory management, and supply chain software, and feeds business intelligence dashboards for fulfillment accuracy and throughput.
+It syncs in real time with your ERP, inventory management, and supply chain software, and feeds business intelligence (BI) dashboards for fulfillment accuracy and throughput.

 How to choose a developer in Grand Rapids